Keep illness at bay with these superfoods!

 Give it a try at Summerlong — the breezy Mediterranean restaurant at Robertson Quay ferments its fizzies in-house (for up to 10-14 days) and they come in flavours like Apple & Cinnamon and Pear & Vanilla ($10 per serve).

 Is there anything coconut oil cannot do?
-Possibly the most versatile superfood on this list, coconut oil can be used as a moisturiser, hair oil and on cuts and scabs.
-It’s an excellent choice for oil pulling (swirling a teaspoon of coconut oil in your mouth for 20 minutes rids your mouth of toxins and promotes overall health) and is a healthy, natural fat to be cooking with.
-Keep a jar of this superfood in your pantry at all times.
-Naturel Organic Extra Virgin Coconut Oil ($13.95 for 500 ml) is available at your neighbourhood Cold Storage or Fairprice Finest store.
+Use it as a moisturiser, hair oil and on cuts and scabs.
+Plus, it’s an excellent choice for oil pulling (swirling a teaspoon of coconut oil in your mouth for 20 minutes rids your mouth of toxins and promotes overall health) and is a healthy, natural fat to be cooking with.
+Keep a jar of Naturel Organic Extra Virgin Coconut Oil ($17.90 for 500 ml) from Cold Storage in your pantry.

 NestBloom to the rescue.
 These are a quick-fix way to get all those benefits in the most gorgeous decadent fashion.
-Soak their floral-shaped, freeze-dried, flavoured bird nests for 5 minutes in boiling water, and voila!
+Soak their floral-shaped, freeze-dried, flavoured bird nests for 5 minutes in boiling water and voila!
 You have a decadent treat that is guaranteed to make you beautiful.
-Prices begin at $27 and available via NestBloom’s website.
+Prices begin at $33 and available via NestBloom’s website.

-Amla or Indian Gooseberry is the superfood you need on your radar and in your diets, stat!
-The tiny fruit packs a punch taste-wise as it has bitter, astringent, pungent, sour and sweet properties.
-Benefit-wise, it’s extremely high in antioxidants, boosts immunity, aids digestion and ensures you have lush hair and beautiful skin.
-These benefits are all proven, and amla features heavily in Ayurvedic treatments, diets and concoctions.
+Amla, or Indian Gooseberry is the superfood you need on your radar now.
+The tiny fruit packs a punch taste-wise, as it has bitter, astringent, pungent, sour and sweet properties.
+It’s high in antioxidants, boosts immunity, aids digestion and helps you have lush hair and beautiful skin.

-At Ega Juice Clinic, they use only wildly grown Amla from India, and the juice of the Amla fruit features in their green juices and natural power shots such as the Immunobooster, Natural Skin and Hair, and Anti-Aging shot ($5.50 each).
-Take one of their power shots daily and watch your health transform.
+Ega Juice Clinic use only wildly grown Amla from India, and the amla juice features in their green juices and natural power shots such as the Immunobooster and Natural Skin and Hair shots ($5.50 each).

 More on The Finder: